-Under the SMBC Credit Facility, the lenders have agreed to extend credit to the Fund in an initial aggregate amount of up to \$490 million in U.S. dollars and certain agreed upon foreign currencies with an option for the Fund to request, at one or more times, that existing and/or new lenders, at their election, provide up to \$1.5 billion of additional commitments.
+Under the SMBC Credit Facility, the lenders agreed to extend credit to the Fund, which as of December 31, 2023 allowed the Fund to borrow up to \$565 million in U.S. dollars and certain agreed upon foreign currencies with an option for the Fund to request, at one or more times, that existing and/or new lenders, at their election, provide up to \$1.5 billion of additional commitments.
+On February 1, 2024 and March 28, 2024, the Fund entered into agreements with additional lenders that increased the aggregate commitments under the SMBC Credit Facility from \$565 million to \$615 million and \$690 million, respectively, through the accordion feature in the SMBC Credit Facility.
 The SMBC Credit Facility provides for the issuance of letters of credit in an initial aggregate face amount of up to \$50 million, subject to increase or reduction from time to time pursuant to the terms of the SMBC Credit Facility.